rlagutinhub/docker.vsftpd/README.md

 # VSFTPD Server in a Docker
 ```
 ```
-This vsftpd docker image is based on official oraclelinux:8-slim base image and comes with following features:
+This vsftpd docker image is based on official oraclelinux:8-slim image and comes with following features:

  * Virtual users
  * Active and Passive mode